 18 Years of Art Show

-Join us and many of the artists at the opening reception for giveaways, celebratory schwag, free prints, treats, libations, tons of art!
+Join us and many of the artists at the opening reception for giveaways, spin the wheel o’ bounty for some celebratory schwag, free prints, treats, libations, tons of art!
 In addition to the main show, our coin operated ARTcade awaits you, our Art Shop will be stocked with fresh art, and our letterpress print shop will be open and we will be printing posters!

-It’s been 18 years since we opened our doors in the Bay Area, and that’s no small feat for any business, especially an independent arts space without grant funding.
-This anniversary is a celebration of all the hard work, persistence, and dedication we’ve put into this space over the years.
+It’s been 18 years since we opened our doors in the Bay Area, and that’s no small feat for any business, especially an independent arts space.
 We’re so grateful for the support of artists, collectors, and the community along the way.
-Our 18 year celebratory show 18 will run from April 18–June 7, 2026 and will celebrate the artists we have had the pleasure of working with throughout the years.
+Our 18 year celebratory show 18 will run from April 18–June 7, 2026 and will celebrate a handful of the artists we have had the pleasure of working with throughout the years.
 The opening reception will take place on Saturday, April 18th, from 6–9pm, and we hope you can join us for this milestone occasion.

 Participating artists: Ann Weber, Ben Belknap, Chris Rummell, David Fullarton, Ehren Tool, Guy Colwell, Indubitable Design, John Casey, Jonah June Tharp, Katherine Sherwood, Mark Hamer, Martin Mazorra, Martin Ontiveros, Mary Kalin-Casey, Mats Stromberg, Meredith Steele, Michael Slack, Natalie Friedman, Packard Jennings, Peter Baczek, Tim Belonax